FlyingKaenguru/K3s-on-Raspberry-x64/README.md

 Under the variable 'roles' you will find the role calls "poe-setup" and 'display'.
 As already mentioned in the section [Additional customizations](#additional-customizations) **you can comment them out or delete them if you don't need them.**

 ### role ip-setup
 Ansible roles are a specific type of playbook.
 They are standalone and can be added to any playbook.
-You can find the tasks of the ip-setup role in [tasks](role/ip-setup/tasks/main.yml).
+You can find the tasks of the ip-setup role in [main.yml](role/ip-setup/tasks/main.yml).

 ### handler
-If you look more closely at the task of this file, you will see the call to handler in the "notify" section.
-Among other things, they reboot the Pis and check whether the switch to static IPs has worked. [handler](role/ip-setup/handlers/main.yml).
-If this "wait for host to return" step fails, please check if the hostnames in the [inventory](inventory) file match in all group.
-See my explanation in the "Matching the values to your environment/inventory" section.
+If you look more closely at the tasks of [main.yml of the tasks directory](role/ip-setup/tasks/main.yml), you will see the call to all handlers in the [main.yml of the handlers directory](role/ip-setup/handlers/main.yml) within the "notify" section.
+Among other things, they reboot the Pis and check whether the switch to static IPs has worked.
+If this "wait for host to return" step fails, please check if the Pi-names in the [inventory](inventory) file match in all groups.
+See my explanation in the ["Matching the values to your inventory"](#inventory) section.

 After this step you can reach your Pis under the new static IP.